mathias-brandewinder/mathias-brandewinder.github.io/_posts/2026-03-05-ransac-part-1.md

 <!--more-->

-We can now generate a sample of 100 examples, recording the value `X` and the value we observe for `Y`, the Label.
+We can now generate a synthetic sample of 100 examples, recording the value `X` and the value we observe for `Y`, the Label.
 We deliberately add noise to the dataset, so the Label we observe could be far off the correct value: